soisy/soisy-prestashop-module/README.md

 Just run `$ bin/up` and you should be fine.
 You can also run `$ bin/build` first and `$ bin/up` after if you want to do a clean build of your containers.

+After a couple of minutes you may see it working on your browser.
+Please be patient.

 ## Local Prestashop Front URL

 You can then visit `http://localhost:8282` to see your local Prestashop up and running.